neerazz/spec-kit/README.md

 # Initialize with PowerShell scripts (Windows/cross-platform)
 specify init my-project --ai copilot --script ps

+# Initialize ALL agents in current directory
+specify init . --ai all

 # Initialize in current directory
 specify init . --ai copilot
 # or use the --here flag